How an intelligent test agent lets you automate all your functional testing

 Simplifying test creation

-Our Adaptive Language Processing (ALP™) engine allows you to upload test plans written in plain English into our system.
+Our NLP engine allows you to upload test plans written in plain English into our system.
 Our intelligent test agent then takes batches of these test plans and uses them to learn how your system works.
 Having learned, it then converts the plan into a working test.
 You can use structured test plans (like the formal plans produced by test management software).
 But alternatively, they can also be unstructured, like classic user stories and user journeys.
 As a result, it is easy for your product team to help generate working functional tests.

 Coping with complex sites

 Our ML engine uses a combination of several AI techniques in order to create a detailed model of your UI.
 Importantly, this model fingerprints elements in the UI using multiple methods.
 These include classic CSS selectors but also cover things like element visibility, location on the page (and relative to other elements), Xpaths, previous locations, etc. The result is a system that can seamlessly cope with nested DOMs and dynamic content.
 Even better, when you create tests with ML engine they automatically work cross-browser and cross-platform.
 To top it all off, all Functionize tests run in our Test Cloud.
 This allows you to run thousands of tests in parallel, dramatically improving the productivity of your testing team and helping cut time to market.

 AEA™ brings a major benefit to test maintenance.
 Element fingerprints are much more robust than the selectors used in classical test scripts.
 So, Functionize tests simply self-heal when you move or restyle elements.
 When changes lead to more complex test failures, our Root Cause Analysis system is able to track the change that triggered the failure, even if this was many steps back.
 It can then suggest the most suitable fixes and even test these to choose the best.
 All you have to do is a single click to accept the suggestion.